The OzHelp Tasmania Phone App - Providing Support to Youth

 The ‘OzHelp Tasmania Phone App’

-The ‘OzHelp Tasmania Phone App’ dovetails into information that has been provided within the TSI Skills for Life training program and includes pathways to more detailed information and contact details for accessing support.
+The ‘OzHelp Tasmania Phone App’ dovetails into information that has been provided within TasTAFE Skills for Life training program and includes pathways to more detailed information and contact details for accessing support.

 Starting from an OzHelp Tasmania screen icon the application links to the following six tabs and subsequent information: